GaussianBlock: Building Part-Aware Compositional and Editable 3D Scene by Primitives and Gaussians: Method

 where $\mathbb{M}_{Pj}$ and $\mathbb{M}_{Vi}$ are projection and view matrices derived from camera's position and orientation~\citep{ravi2020accelerating}, $\tilde{\omega}$ is the resulting component from projection transformation, and $\mathbb{M}_{Ns}$ accounts for the conversion from normalized device coordinates (NDC) space to screen coordinates.
 Unfortunately, such an aggressive transformation incorporates undesirable vertices, whose positions are occluded due to superquadric overlapping from various perspectives.
 Consequently, these invisible vertices do not ``contribute to'' the final rendered image, causing them too ambiguous to serve effectively as point prompts.
 To obtain valid point prompts, we randomly assign each superquadric a unique representation color $\{C_k | k\in[1,K]\}$, and write the vertices rasterization equation as:

-where $\{C_l | l\in L\}$ represents the color attribute associated with the $l$-th intersecting face.
+where $V_k$ denotes the $k$-th superquadric's vertices and $\{C_l | l\in L\}$ represents the color attribute associated with the $l$-th intersecting face.
 Vertices are considered as point prompts only when they are meaningful, \ie, when the representative color of a vertex is visible in the final outcome.